A FULL-DAY CONFERENCE WITHIN THE TGE CONFERENCE FOCUSED ON THE INTERSECTION BETWEEN MUSIC EDUCATION AND THE MUSIC INDUSTRY.

 The music hubs were established in 2012 to support English schools in the delivery of instrument tuition and other music projects.
 Though seven years on, there remains much debate about the role and remit of the hubs, and the lead organisations who run them.
 We review the debate and look at how best practice music hubs have innovated to deliver more to their local schools and young music makers.

-We present another strand of the Redefining Music Education project, tracking the careers of music professionals and assessing how and when they connected with music education.
-We will pilot our career mapping with alumni of Urban Development, to showcase the concept before launching a wider career mapping exercise at TGE 2019.
+We present another strand of the Pathways Into Music research project, tracking the careers of music professionals and assessing how and when they connected with music education.
+We are piloting our career mapping with alumni of Urban Development to showcase the concept before launching a wider career mapping exercise at TGE 2019.
 Pamela McCormick from Urban Development will present the key findings so far.

 How could music educators and the music industry be more closely aligned?
 How can the industry provide teachers and their students with useful tools, knowledge and information?
 How can educators help ensure that the music industry benefits long-term from a knowledgeable and diverse talent pipeline?
 We look at current collaborations, get a wish list from both sides and put the spotlight on some great educational projects currently looking for industry support.

-Continuing where the Music Education conference at TGE 2018 left off, we reconsider how music educators – allied with the music industry – can win the argument among policy-makers and their advisors to ensure support and funding for great music education.
-We hear from law-makers and lobbyists and consider how the rest of the day’s conversations might provide further momentum in Westminster, Whitehall and beyond.
+Continuing where the Music Education Conference at TGE 2018 left off, we reconsider how music educators – allied with the music industry – can win the argument among policy-makers and their advisors to ensure support and funding for great music education.
+We get insights from law-makers and lobbyists and consider how the rest of the day’s conversations might provide further momentum in Westminster, Whitehall and beyond.